zclaypack/zclaypack/README.md

  My GitHub profile consists of personal projects, school projects, and open source contributions.
 I enjoy working with a variety of technologies however, I have a keen intrest in architecting and deploying systems in the cloud.
 I am currently based out of Vancouver, British Columbia.

-## 💻 Portfolio & Blog

-In addtion to my GitHub, I also maintain a portfolio website + blog.
-I use my blog to show how I created my personal projects, and why they are needed/useful.

 ## 🔧 Tools & Technologies

 ![](https://img.shields.io/badge/OS-Linux-informational?style=for-the-badge&logo=linux&logoColor=white&color=5a00ff)